Program News & Info

 Initial 30-day opt-out period

-Program rate adjustments take effect with meter reads on or after 6/1/25
+Program rate takes effect with meter reads after 12/1/25

 PROGRAM DETAILS